touying-typ/touying/README.md

 ## Quick start

 Before you begin, make sure you have installed the Typst environment.
-If not, you can use the [Web App](https://typst.app/) or the Typst LSP and Typst Preview plugins for VS Code.
+If not, you can use the [Web App](https://typst.app/) or the Tinymist Typst and Typst Preview extensions for VS Code.

 To use Touying, you only need to include the following code in your document: